BaharMahmud/FindYourDreamJob/README.md

 # Links
 Here is a link to the GitHub repository for the Find Your Dream Job project: https://github.com/BaharMahmud/FindYourDreamJob

-Here is a link to the GitHub Pages URL for the finished Find Your Dream Job application: (FILL IN LATER)
+Here is a link to the GitHub Pages URL for the finished Find Your Dream Job application: https://baharmahmud.github.io/FindYourDreamJob/

 # Disclosures
-In order to complete this project, I did have to utilize the API information from Adzuna and Arbeit, including generated API keys, pre-set code for the fetch method from Arbeit, and some help from the Xpert Learning Assistant to create the fetch method for Adzuna.
+Two Api were used in the project.
+The first api Adzuna API was used to retrieve jobs based on job title/position and salary.
+Newsapi API was used to access news based on category of the job  titles.
+The purpose was to give users access to be able to get news about the job market etc.

 # Screenshots
 INCLUDE SCREENSHOTS BELOW